ProAI/react-essentials/README.md

-# React Redux Essentials
+# 🎨 React Essentials

-React Redux UI collection with file upload/dropzone, form elements/validation and a lot more components.
+React UI components collection based on Twitter Bootstrap.

 This project is not production ready yet.